 In addition to the general policy of not unnecessarily overburdening federal courts, one specific, recent trend in class action litigation begs for fewer-not more-procedural hurdles to the finalization of class action settlements.
-Though reversals of class action settlements may still be relatively rare, the role of objectors in settlement proceedings is increasingly significant and
+Though reversals of class action settlements may still be relatively rare, 153 the role of objectors in settlement proceedings is increasingly significant and controversial.
+154 Rule 23(e)(5) permits "[a]ny class member [to] object to the [settlement] if it requires court approval."

-As an aside, an argument-though admittedly a weak one-could be made for Footnote 19 being relegated to dicta.
-The fact that this assertion is housed in a footnote, however, is not necessarily an indication of the dividing line between precedent and non-binding dicta.
+Certainly, objectors serve an important conceptual purpose in making the class representatives accountable to the class as a whole.
+But objectors are also infamously unpopular participants in the settlement process.
+They can cause delay for the sake of delay, essentially extorting class representatives and their counsel into receiving payoffs to avoid further disruption of the process.
+Soprecedent and non-binding dicta.
 Even if Footnote 19 was the only source in Dewey II for the current issue, for even the first-year law student, Footnote 4 of United States v.
-Carolene Products Co. serves as a lasting monument to the potential centrality of footnotes in legal analysis.
+Carolene Prods.
+Co. serves as a lasting monument to the potential centrality of footnotes in legal analysis.
 304 U.S. 144, 153 (1938).
 See also Louis Lusky, Footnote Redux: A Carolene Products Reminiscence, 92 COLUM.
 L. REV. 1093 (1982).
 And-far from the ultimate result in Dewey II not being dependent on the subject of Footnote 19-a judgment demanding reversal of this settlement, even where no additional monetary relief would be afforded, was central to Dewey II.
 681 F.3d at 189 n.19.
 It may be somewhat easier to assign the relevant statements in Amchem to dicta, as that reversal turned on a number of issues.
 See Amchem Prods., Inc. v.
 Windsor, 521 U.S. 591, 628 (1997) ("[W]e have concluded that the class in this case cannot satisfy the requirements of common issue predominance and adequacy of representation.") (emphasis added).
 Still, a case turning on multiple dispositive issues also does not render each tangential to the judgment.
 And, clearly, adequacy of representation was fundamental to the reversal in Amchem.
 Either way, the gravamen of Dewey II is likely too intertwined with Footnote 19 for it to be considered dicta.